Bullous Pemphigoid

 Frequently Asked Questions (FAQs)

-What is bullous pemphigoid?
+What is Bullous pemphigoid?

-What are the symptoms of bullous pemphigoid?
+What are the symptoms of Bullous pemphigoid?

-Older adults, typically over 60 years old.
+It typically affects older adults, usually over 60 years old.

-Is bullous pemphigoid contagious?
+Is Bullous pemphigoid contagious?

 No, it is not contagious.

-How is bullous pemphigoid diagnosed?
+How is Bullous pemphigoid diagnosed?

-Can bullous pemphigoid be cured?
+Can Bullous pemphigoid be cured?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.